In this age of digital revolution, there are multiple ways to make money as a musician!

 Take it one step at the time and enjoy the ocean of free stuff that internet has to offer!

-There is a lot of discussion about which DAW is the best to work with and people tend to claim that the DAW that they are working with is the best!
+There is a lot of discussions about which DAW is the best to work with and people tend to claim that the DAW that they are working with is the best!

-The truth is that there is not a best DAW.
+The truth is that there is not the best DAW.
 The best DAW is the one you feel comfortable working with.

-Professional Studio headphones will be one of the most essential part of your studio equipment!
+Professional Studio headphones will be an essential parts of your studio equipment!